hphelion/documentation/migration-details-reference.md

 **Important!** If you have questions about which process is best for your situation, [contact your support engineer](#ContactingSupport).
 If you do not need to keep your existing data, you should simply [create a new instance](https://community.hpcloud.com/article/creating-your-first-instance-135).

 ## Reviewing key transition information ## {#TransitionInfo}
-Before you attempt an assisted transition from HP Cloud Services version 12.12 to 13.5, review the following critical pieces of information.
+Before you attempt an assisted transition from HP Cloud version 12.12 to 13.5, review the following critical pieces of information.

 ##### Unnecessary data and files #####